 Yes, chickens stink.
 At this point, it takes about 45 minutes per day to care for them.

-Week Five: They Are Getting Bulk and Their Combs Begin to Stand Up
+Week 5: Gaining Bulk and Combs Begin to Stand Up

 They are mature enough that they can be let out into their yard.
 Miss Heather has many predators who would love to share her chicks with her, or they might have been let out sooner.